Compling2-Spring2022-SBU/main/README.md

 ## Class Log

+### Tue 22 Feb 2022

+- We reviewed chapters 6 and 8 of Hutton.
+- We looked at examples of how to define [sequences](code/strings.lhs) and [trees](trees.lhs) in haskell and considered some functions over them.

+### Thu 17 Feb 2022

+- We defined trees as a recursive data structure and looked at some functions over them.
+- We finished reviewing chapter 5 and the beginning of chapter 6 of Hutton.
+- For next Tuesday:
+  - Finish reading chapter 6 of Hutton.
+  - Fork [HW03](https://github.com/Compling2-Spring2022-SBU/HW03), and complete the exercises in the folders hutton and hawaiian.

 ### Tue 15 Feb 2022

 - We reviewed chapter 4 of Hutton.
-- We began our discussion of trees and strings [in these notes](main/chap01-02.pdf).
+- We began our discussion of trees and strings [in these notes](readings/chap01-02.pdf), and studied a recursive definition of strings.
-- For Thursday:
-  -

 ### Thu 10 Feb 2022